Home Equity Line of Credit as Low As

 b) If you have a balance on your account, your new required minimum payment includes the principal and interest.

 c) Your payment may be significantly higher if you have only been making interest-only payments.
-Please note that the APR continues to be variable and based on the Wall Street Journal prime rate, plus or minus your margin, which was provided with your original loan.
+Please note: That the APR continues to be variable and based on the Wall Street Journal Prime Rate in effect on the last day of the previous month, plus or minus your margin, which was provided with your original loan.

 The interest may be tax-deductible; however, the eligibility depends on various factors.
-Please consult with your tax adviser.5
+Please consult with your tax advisor.5

 The quoted APR ranges are accurate as of 8/1/2023 and are subject to change.